AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 :

 &nbsp;**Yokai Heritage.** Your connection to the wild spirit world gives you the Yokai (Fey) creature type in addition to your other types.
-You also have Advantage on Saving Throws you make to avoid or end the Charmed condition on yourself.
+You also have Advantage on Saving Throws you make to avoid or end the Charmed Condition on yourself.

 **Primal Spirit.** When you use your shapeshift feature, you can choose to transform into the empowered version of your Animal Form.
 The stat blocks for these forms, Empowered Kitsune Fox, Empowered Tanuki Raccoon-Dog, etc., can be found with their regular counterparts in Appendix A. These forms are considered Large creatures, have improved stats and attacks, and each have a unique ability on Recharge 5-6.
 When you transform into this empowered form you gain Temporary Hit Points equal to 4 times your level, which last for 1 hour.
 Once you lose these Temporary Hit Points you revert back to your regular, un-empowered Animal Form.
 You can also revert to your regular form as a Bonus Action, but you lose the Temporary Hit Points if you do.
 Once you use this feature, you cannot use it again until you finish a Long Rest.